kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

    ---

-- Trying to add a message after the command on a seperate line in an existing message **will** work.
+- Trying to add a message after the command on a separate line in an existing message **will** work.
   For example,
   ```
   .tip 1 @RockSteady#7588